aws/karpenter-provider-aws/docs/aws/provisioner-launch-templates-options.md

   `node.k8s.aws/launch-template-id` is present
 - `node.k8s.aws/capacity-type`: listed here for completeness

+If the user specifies an incompatible `architecture` in the provisioner spec, or incompatible `kubernetes.io/arch` in their pod spec, then the provisioner will instead use the default launch template for that architecture.
+(Note this feature may not be implemented in the first version).

 While this will limit the provisioner to one default architecture (pod specs can still override by specifying a launch template), it seems like the complexity of the solutions aren't worth it (without more input from users).
-It will also result in obvious problems (such as specifying both `architecture` and a launch template in the same Provisioner) being caught when the user runs `kubectl`.
+It will also result in

 ### Pros